 Heat it a little bit if it is too compact, or on the contrary, cool it if it is too soft.
 The cream should be smooth and homogeneous.

-To make the vanilla mousseline cream, add the pastry cream little by little into the extra buttercream and whisk (photo 12).
+To make the vanilla mousseline cream, add the pastry cream little by little to the extra buttercream and whisk (photo 12).
 Place aside.

 To assemble the Easter cake, cut the cooled biscuit into three equal and regular parts with a serrated knife.